 Customer-Centricity: Driving Growth Beyond Marketing

-Why a customer-focused approach to digital strategy is quickly becoming a profitable business driver for the entire organization.
+Why a customer-focused digital approach is quickly becoming a profitable business driver for the entire organization.

 As the rewards of centralized and organized customer data management manifest for marketing professionals, senior business leaders are starting to take note.
 Insights gleaned from consumer data---whether behavioral, transactional, or qualitative in nature---are proving their value by lending a deeper understanding of the customer experience for the entire organization, not just the marketing team.

 And yet, a recent survey indicates that over half of business leaders are not maximizing their data to gain competitive advantage.
 While some companies may need to contend with obvious obstacles (e.g. siloed departments, separated technologies) before they can effectively leverage their data, others may be missing out on revenue-boosting opportunities that are available yet undetected due to performance gaps or organizational inefficiencies.

 Taking the initiative to drive business forward, CMOs and other marketing leaders are implementing customer-centric strategies that are capable of producing successful outcomes for the entire business, beyond marketing.
 Learn how digital executives are driving growth with: Insights, Integration, and Alignment.

 Whereas data collection and aggregation typically stems from tactical marketing efforts, the information that can be derived from customer data analysis has the potential to extend beyond the single department to influence company-wide initiatives, processes, and decisions.